 1) South Downs National Park, Hampshire/Sussex

 The South Downs National Park is a magical place to visit at any time of year, but the countryside really comes alive in Autumn, with misty mornings and crunchy leaves.
 Over a quarter of the park is covered in glorious woodland, with captivating Autumn colours that children and adults of all ages will love.
-We love Alice Holt Forest in Hampshire, which has 6 walking trails, Gruffalo sculptures, a Superworm trail, and a Go Ape centre – plenty to keep the whole family entertained.
+We love Alice Holt Forest in Hampshire, which has 6 walking trails, Gruffalo sculptures, a Zog trail, and a Go Ape centre – plenty to keep the whole family entertained.

 2) Painshill Park, Surrey